Job outlook for PMP certification holders [updated 2021]

 PMP certification pay expectations

-According to PayScale, if you obtain a PMP certification you can expect to earn $104,000.
+According to PayScale, project managers can expect to earn $72,000 and as high as $142,000 in some areas, and the average salary wages for a senior project manager are $104,496 (as of February 2021).
 This number estimate is based on the average amount of all roles that demand this certification.

 It’s important to remember that this estimate may or may not apply to your specific role.
 To help you better determine the amount you can expect to be paid, PayScale offers a minimum and maximum pay range for a list of different roles requiring a PMP.
 If you can find your specific role on PayScale, the number it provides will be a more accurate idea of what you can expect to earn.